 Enterprise architecture focuses on achieving business outcomes and value realization through effective solution definition and deployment.
 It encompasses various aspects, including services management and operations, but is not limited to technology management.

 In alignment with the ITIL framework, ITSM best practices are classified into five core perspectives:

 - Continuous service improvement

-Enterprise architecture: driving how data contributes to value creation
+Enterprise architecture: driving how data create value

 Nightingale (2009) introduced the 7 principles of enterprise architecture thinking to guide organizations towards achieving sustainable transformation: